brianpbyers/react/readme.md

 ### The Virtual DOM

 * Every component has, at a minimum, a render method that generates a Virtual DOM node to be added to the actual DOM.
 * A Virtual DOM is just like a regular ol' DOM node, but it's not yet attached to the DOM.
-Try typing `var photo = new Image` in the console; that `photo` is part of the virtual DOM.
+For example - try typing `var photo = new Image` in the console. `photo` is now part of the virtual DOM, even though it doesn't appear in our actual DOM.
-* For React, the virtual DOM is a staging area for changes that will eventually be implemented.
+* For React, the virtual DOM is used as a staging area for changes that will eventually be implemented.
 * The contents of this node are defined in the method's return statement using JSX.

 So we've created the template for our component.
 But how do we actually render it?